seetohjinwei/grrs/README.md

 * Smart context mode (switched on by default)
     * Intended for searching certain strings like `TODO:` that are typically found at the start of a context block
     * Using the prefix before the match, e.g. for `  # TODO:`, `  # ` is the prefix, all continuous lines that share the same prefix are considered as part of the same context
-* Highlight the matched substring in a matched line
+* Highlight / colorize the matched substring in a matched line
 * Accept pipe as input
     * So that we can do stuff like `grrs --help | grrs context`
 * Rename the project to be easier to type.
 Ideas: